-4. Develop and deliver our clinical services strategy through the 4.1 DSI Development of integrated Health and Care approach through a programme of work outlined in the case for change.
+4. Develop and deliver our clinical 4.1 DSI Development of integrated Health and Care approach through a programme of work outlined in the case for change.
 Establish Team Slightly behind plan at Q1.
-Work still being completed to establish the team 4.2 coo Complete the deployment of an Integrated Intermediate Care Service.
-Reduce medically fit for discharge patients in hospital beds 80 90 implementation of integrated 4.3 DFP& MD Deliver a Black Country Pathology Service in line with our agreed plan.
-Narrative update On plan. local care (Walsall Together) and increased acute hospital collaboration to ensure service resilience and sustainability 4.4 MD & DSI Work across the STP and with the Black Country Provider Partnership to develop a shared strategy for the future services Phase 2 of sustainability reviews Phase 2 of sustainability reviews has been completed.
+Work still being completed to establish the team services strategy through the 4.2 соо Complete the deployment of an Integrated Intermediate Care Service.
+Reduce medically fit for discharge patients in hospital beds 80 90 implementation of integrated local care 4.3 DFP& MD Deliver a Black Country Pathology Service in line with our agreed plan.
+Narrative update On plan.
+(Walsall Together) and increased acute hospital collaboration to ensure service 4.4 MD & DSI Work across the STP and with the Black Country Provider Partnership to develop a shared strategy for the future services Phase 2 of sustainability reviews Phase 2 of sustainability reviews has been completed.
 Service route maps to be identified in Phase 3.
-Started a bespoke partnership group with RWT ref services with which we could potentially work together.
-4.5 DSI Continue our work to undertake a strategic review of each service to assess their potential for sustainability - Clear view by Q 2 2018/19.
-Phase 2 Phase 2 of sustainability reviews of services self-assessed as Amber or Red completed, continue to go through assurance and Paper to go to Private Board September.
+Started a bespoke partnership group with RWT ref services with which we could potentially work together. resilience and sustainability 4.5 DSI Continue our work to undertake a strategic review of each service to assess their potential for sustainability - Clear view by Q 2 2018/19.
+Phase 2 Phase 2 of sustainability reviews of services self- assessed as Amber or Red completed, continue to go through assurance and Paper to go to Private Board September.